CheungLY/USB-Hub/README.md

 # USB-Hub
-I have made a usb hub, that will allow 2 USBC and 2 USBA connect to a usbc port
+I have made a usb hub, that will allow 2 USBC and 2 USBA connect to a USBC port